 Working from home has become the norm lately, with home offices forming the focal point of many a household.
 We take a look inside the sophisticated spaces that these Public Relations Specialists have created.

 Charlotte Crofts, Original Media, London

 Having led international consumer PR campaigns for the past 10 years and working for the likes of Penguin, Random House, and Virgin Limited Edition, Charlotte Crofts found her specialty in travel and lifestyle.
-She set up Original Media in 2019 to pursue her passion of working with startups and entrepreneurs, helping to carve a space for them in the media and tell their story.
+She set up Original Media in 2019 to pursue her passion for working with startups and entrepreneurs, helping to carve a space for them in the media and tell their stories.

 I chose this specific space at the front of the house because it has loads of natural light – ideal for video calls!
 My home office sits in our dining room.
 We carved out space so that it seamlessly fits in with our home; during the week, it’s an office, but come evenings and weekends, the desk can be tucked away.

 The layout has maximized the space, while also ‘hiding’ the office come home time.
 The desk is built into one of the alcoves of the room, with hidden storage and drawers that pull out.
 When designing it, I wanted it to blend into the décor of our home, so we used lots of light colors with hues of grey.
 The most striking part of the office space is a print by London artist Dave Buonaguidi above the monitor with the words “Just Be Nice.”
 I love it and think it’s so important for all of us to strive to always be kind to one another.
 I recently purchased a new cushion for my office chair from Cascayde, which I was unable to resist as it has flamingos on it, something very key to the branding of Original Media.